| Now I examine how current copyright law regulates

 required a significant investment and perhaps criminal intent

-Consider now that this book is published in digital
+only a few years ago.
+[9] Consider now that this book is published in digital

 form on a compact disk (CD).
 In this case it is a very special CD